 HOW TO START GOING ZERO WASTE: 5 EASY (AND IMPACTFUL) ZERO WASTE SWAPS

 For anything you have to buy new, aim for quality, durable products that can be easily repaired, reused, and eventually (if need be) recycled.
+Here are some useful lists of ethical and sustainable clothing brands, furniture and zero waste products.

 For more zero waste lifestyle strategies have a look at our zero waste page or our top 50 biggest bang for buck zero waste tips.
 In the meantime, check out the zero waste plan we followed, start building your own zero waste kit by making these effortless zero waste swaps: